• Skip to main content

 So, all the colour, texture and excitement happens in the weft threads.

-You get to use a variety of yarns from your stash and you have pretty free reign, as long as the weft packs down and stays down, you’re good to go!
+You get to use a variety of yarns from your stash and you have pretty free reign.
+As long as the weft packs down and stays down, you’re good to go!

 Your design could be planned and pictorial or completely abstract and “made up on the spot”.